jordanpapaditsas/countdown-timer/README.md

 # Countdown Timer
 ## Description
-A simple countdown timer, showing up the remaining time left, till an event happens.
+A simple countdown timer, can be set to give the exact time remaining till an event happens.

 ## Live Preview
 https://jordanpapaditsas.github.io/countdown-timer/